 Project Scope and Client Requirements

 The homeowners wanted to improve the layout of their landscape for personal and entertainment use.
-They expressed an interest in accent features including a fire area, water feature, and 'formalized' planting areas.
-During the initial consultation we discussed their ideal landscape, which would incorporate the open expanses found in the American west, and the formalized feel of French provencial gardens.
-They indicated their concerns about maintaining the landscape due to the size of the property, and irrigation due to the high sand content of the soil.
+They expressed an interest in accent features including a fire area, water feature, and ‘formalized’ planting areas.
+During the initial consultation, we discussed their ideal landscape, which would incorporate the open expanses found in the American West and the formalized feel of French provincial gardens.
+They indicated their concerns about maintaining the landscape due to the size of the property and irrigation due to the high sand content of the soil.
 The property also has a septic system to contend with as well as large herbivore (deer) issues.

 What Was Done

 The design was presented and discussed.
 The design included a formalized patio and planting area nearest the house.
 The design also takes advantage of the property scale, opening up to a turf area leading to a broad expanse of mixed short grass prairie with woodland backdrop.
 The front yard entry has been designed to lighten up the front of the residence and incorporate elements found throughout the rest of the landscape.
 The hardscape features include a concrete paver patio, European styled dry-stacked stone works, stone bread oven and fireplace, and a cascading water fountain.
 The plantings are designed for multiple uses including food, fuel, structure and sensory stimulation.
 The plantings were also designed as guilds of sustainable zones, with the higher maintenance requiring plants nearest the actively used areas.
 Specific planting areas have been designed to draw the deer away from sensitive areas.
 The septic system area has been designed with a reduced mow and short grass prairie area to create minimal disturbance to the septic drain-field.
 The landscape was also designed to be installed in stages due to the scope of the project.